-Italy has been our home for 12 years now, and the house in the photo for most of that time.
+Italy has been our home for more than 12 years now, and the house in the photo for most of that time.
 This blog documents the joys and problems of our existence day by day.
-We have our own intrinsic difficulties.
-My husband, Clive, is disabled and I am partly so through a scoliosis.
-We have no family but are great dog-lovers, and aim to give our dogs a high quality life.

-I love living here.
+Some of our difficulties derive from where we live, but I still love living here.
 Clive is more circumspect.
-The very earliest entries in this blog are by him and reveal a different attitude.
-Maybe, by reading about our daily life, you will be able to tell whose view is the more accurate.
+By reading about our daily life, perhaps you will be able to tell whose view is the more accurate.
 Does the pleasure outweigh the pain?
 Or will my writing betray a less rose-tinted reality?

 You can also see the books we’ve written and published by clicking on the image below: